 Types of ANOVA

-From the basic one-way ANOVA to the variations for special cases, such as the ranked ANOVA for non-categorical variables, there are a variety of approaches to using ANOVA for your data analysis.
+There are various approaches to using ANOVA for your data analysis.
 Here’s an introduction to some of the most common ones.

 This is defined by how many independent variables are included in the ANOVA test.
-One-way means the analysis of variance has one independent variable.
-Two-way means the test has two independent variables.
-An example of this may be the independent variable being a brand of drink (one-way), or independent variables of brand of drink and how many calories it has or whether it’s original or diet.
+One-way means the analysis of variance has one independent variable, two-way means the test has two independent variables.

-Stats iQ recommends an unranked Welch’s F test if several assumptions about the data hold:
+Stats iQ from Qualtrics recommends an unranked Welch’s F test if two assumptions about the data hold:

-- The sample size is greater than 10 times the number of groups in the calculation (groups with only one value are excluded), and therefore the Central Limit Theorem satisfies the requirement for normally distributed data.
+- The sample size is greater than 10 times the number of groups in the calculation (groups with only one value are excluded)

 Additionally, while Stats iQ does not show results of pairwise tests for any group with less than four values, those groups are included in calculating the degrees of freedom for the other pairwise tests.